 - Your license has not been suspended or revoked

 Check with your specific court before enrolling in our course.
 We have all of the eligibility requirements and steps to take for the Alabama defensive driving course listed on our How It Works page.

-Your Alabama defensive driving course is not timed, though generally students take between 4-6 hours to complete the course.
+Your Alabama defensive driving course is not timed, though generally, students take roughly 6 hours to complete the course.
 Your course material is broken down into 8 single-subject units, which you can complete at your own pace.
 Therefore, how long the course takes is up to you!

 Each of your 8 course chapters focuses on single topics that pertain to Alabama driving and traffic laws.
 These topics include: